Voiceflow, which allows anyone to make voice apps without coding, raises $3.5 million – TechCrunch

 For enterprise customers, there’s also an API block in Voiceflow that allows the customer to integrate the business’s own API into their voice app.

 What’s also interesting about the product is its collaborative features.
 While Voiceflow is free for individuals, its business model is focused on allowing teams to work together to build voice apps.
-Priced at $29 per month in its paid workspaces, voice agencies that have a larger staff — including linguists, voice user interface designers, and developers, for example — can all work together on one board, share projects, and hand of assets more easily.
+Priced at $29 per month in its paid workspaces, voice agencies that have a larger staff — including linguists, voice user interface designers and developers, for example — can all work together on one board, share projects and hand of assets more easily.

-With the seed funding, Voiceflow plans to grow the team by hiring more engineers, and continue to develop the platform.
+With the seed funding, Voiceflow plans to grow the team by hiring more engineers and continue to develop the platform.

 Longer-term, the company wants to help people design better, more human-sounding voice apps through its platform.

 “The problem right now is you have documentation and best practices by Google.
 Then you have the exact same on the Alexa side, but there’s no coherent industry standard.
-And there’s certainly no tangible base of examples, or easy way to put these into practice,” Bream explains.
+And there’s certainly no tangible base of examples, or easy way to put these into practice,” Ream explains.
 “If we can help spawn another 10,000 voice user interface designers — we can help train them and give them a platform that’s accessible, where they can collaborate with each other — I think you’re going to see a tremendous uplift in the quality of conversations.”

 On this front, Voiceflow has started a program called Voiceflow University, which today includes video tutorials but will later become a more standardized training course.

-In addition to the videos, Voiceflow networks with its community directly on Facebook, where over 2,500 developers, linguists, educators, designers, and entrepreneurs actively discuss the voice app design and development process.
+In addition to the videos, Voiceflow networks with its community directly on Facebook, where more than 2,500 developers, linguists, educators, designers and entrepreneurs actively discuss the voice app design and development process.

 This interaction between Voiceflow and its user base was one of the key selling points for True Ventures’ Tony Conrad.